-The Pride in London parade may not be taking place across our neighbourhood this weekend, but many of our St James’s &Regent Street brands will be paying homage in other ways.
+The Pride in London parade may not be taking place across our neighbourhood this year, but many of our St James’s &Regent Street brands will be paying homage in other ways.
 We’ve created a selection of activity below for you to discover:

 - All Saints: partnering with Kaleidoscope Trust on charity t-shirts, donating £10 from each sale of the Proud Sleeveless and Crew T-shirts, the Equality Cori T-Shirt and the Pride Immy Tank.

 - Apple: Apple teamed up with Nike and created a special Pride-themed band for the Apple Watch - the Apple Watch Nike Pride Edition Sport Band.
 The rainbow coloured band can be matched with a rainbow face with the latest iOs update.
 The bands will help support LGBTQ+ organisations globally in their advocacy and community work, including GLSEN, PFLAG, The Trevor Project, Gender Spectrum, The National Center for Transgender Equality and ILGA World.

 - BAFTA: as part of Pride month, BAFTA is hosting a Q&A with the team behind CBBC football drama, Jamie Johnson, to discuss the latest hard-hitting storyline and the importance of visible LGBT role-models in children’s programming and sport.
 Register here for the zoom event on the 30th June, 6pm.

 - Burberry: Burberry's longstanding support for change and the LGBTQ+ community includes the recently dropped “Rainbow” capsule collection, including a T-shirt with the Pride flags rainbow stripes and a reinterpreted Burberry logo.